onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 we need to recognize culture for what it is - the next substrate of evolution - the ether that binds us

-Those who can predict the future
-The extent to which those predictions are shared is the extent to which the future will be shared

-we need a shared map

-A product worth dying for
 the most consequences for your life

 but before answering that we need to talk about what makes our species special - reveal the answer at the end of the video??

 The next OpenAI will be open collective intelligence OpenCI - Open by Design, Forever - open not by decree but by necessity

-Thumbnail: ants / network

 Nobody in the world has EVER thought more about the intersection of digital ID, incentives, reputation and collective intelligence than me
 No single person or group
 put this quite early

 Journalism goes hand in hand with frame control ([Russell conjugation](https://en.wikipedia.org/wiki/Emotive_conjugation) - **what is** vs **how to feel about what is**), [Gell-Mann Amnesia](https://en.wikipedia.org/wiki/Michael_Crichton#GellMannAmnesiaEffect), cherry picking and many other problems.
 Imagine the introspection possible if everything was expressed as thought-graphs and was interlinked.
 What if we could fork & edit thought-graphs to remove bias?
 Can we become post-narrative?